lucas-a-pelegrino/lucas-a-pelegrino/README.md

 ## What am I planning to do next?

 - :snake: Learn Python;
-- :whale: Improve my knowleadge with Docker and K8s;
+- :whale: Improve my knowledge with Docker and K8s;
 - :cloud: Learn Terraform;
 - :dizzy: Learn Swift;